The best triathlon bikes reviewed

 If your budget won’t stretch to Cervélo’s PX-Series, the P-Series is the sensible choice if you want to stick with the brand that’s been the most popular at the Ironman Worlds for years.

-In this build with mechanical Shimano Ultegra shifting, you get hydraulic disc brakes, top tube storage and even an aero bottle on the downtube.
+Our test model came with mechanical Shimano Ultegra shifting (it’s electronic now, though), hydraulic disc brakes, top tube storage and even an aero bottle on the downtube.

 The full carbon frame is aero as you’d expect, but the geometry and fit options offer day-long comfort, which is ideal for long-course debutants.